davidscholberg/irkbot/README.md

 * Implement logging.
 * Allow config file to be passed in as an argument.
-* Implement a "help" module that displays the bot's commands.
 * Allow each module to specify a command prefix in the config.
 * Implement unit testing.
 * Make reddit module.